dhis2/training-docs/content/tracker_use/lg_tracker_capture_android.md

 ### Log in to the Android App

-Server URL : the academy instance URL
+Server URL : the academy instance URL specified by your instructors

 Username: android1